Taken: Neat in a Glencairn glass, rested for about 15 minutes.

 Finish

 Spice lingers on the palate with dark caramel, toasted oak, cherries, delicate banana rind, orange peel, vanilla, and pipe tobacco.
-As the spice fades, a hint of green tea and leather develops, the cherry becomes more delicate, and the tobacco darkens and becomes more prominent.
+As the spice fades, a hint of green tea and leather develops, the cherry becomes more subtle, and the tobacco darkens and becomes more prominent.
 The sip closes with an oak-forward finish that is medium in strength, yet lasts longer and is more complex than I expected.

 Conclusion

 Speaking of which, most of the criticism I read about Old Forester 1924 centers around its price.
-I believe this is because previous Old Forester Whiskey Series releases are typically priced between $45 and $65.
-Between the price, mash bill, age statement, and limited availability, the 1924 10-Year-Old stands out as the series oddball.
+I think this is because previous Old Forester Whiskey Series releases are typically priced between $45 and $65.
+Between the price, mash bill, age statement, and limited availability, 1924 10-Year-Old stands out as the series oddball.
 Maybe Brown-Forman could have avoided this issue by releasing Old Forester 1924 under the King of Kentucky brand, calling it “Prince of Kentucky” instead.
 I’m only half joking.

 Given how good Old Forester 1924 10-Year-Old bourbon is, I don’t think $120 is an unreasonable price, all things considered.
 However, I wouldn’t recommend paying crazy secondary prices for it either.
-If you are an Old Forester fan or love an excellent, easy-drinking bourbon with this kind of oak-forward flavor profile, I’d highly recommend Old Forester 1924 10-Year-Old bourbon if you can find it at a reasonable price.
+If you’re an Old Forester fan or love an excellent, easy-drinking bourbon with this kind of oak-forward flavor profile, I’d highly recommend Old Forester 1924 10-Year-Old bourbon if you can find it at a reasonable price.

 Rating: 8.3/10.